-For sponsorship opportunities for the MPG Awards 2022, don’t hesitate to get in touch with firstname.lastname@example.org for more details.
+For sponsorship opportunities for the MPG Awards 2024, don’t hesitate to get in touch with firstname.lastname@example.org for more details.

 The MPG Awards process is conducted in three distinct stages:

 2. Voting for the shortlisted nominations: this is the privilege of the Full Members of the MPG, who are all working professionals, i.e. producers, engineers, mixers, etc. and who vote to create the shortlists of three nominations per award, which are presented to the judging panel for the final selection of the winners.
-Just as in 2021, the MPG’s studio members will also be able to nominate engineers or assistant engineers to participate in the judging.
+Just as in 2022, the MPG’s studio members will also be able to nominate engineers or assistant engineers to participate in the voting.

 3. Judging: the judging panel is made up of record producers, recording engineers, mixers, re-mixers, record company A&R people, publishers, broadcasters and journalists.
 Their responsibility is to discuss the relative merits of the shortlisted nominations and ultimately vote for the winners of each MPG Award.